 Note that the person in charge of applying the methodology can design the tests.
 To do so, they must take into account the skills that are necessary for a given position, the skills they seek for it, and those that are good for achieving the company’s goals.
 Furthermore, the evaluation must be rigorous in following the requirements of a methodology.

 The most sought out skills in an assessment center

-Corporate competencies are the skills, knowledge, attitudes, and skills defined by a company or organization.
+Corporate competencies are the skills, knowledge, and attitudes defined by a company or organization.
 They should reflect the values, service, behavior patterns, and management of the strategic goals.
 In addition, these skills should contribute to the productivity of the organization when developed.